Sharks, rays, whales, and other critters. Nature is our inspiration.

 For a link to my work from FHL visit

 All images on this website belong to Misty Paig-Tran, The Journal of Experimental Biology, and the Journal of Morphology.
-Please feel free to use these images for presentations as long as you give me credit.
+Please feel free to use these images for presentations as long as you properly credit the images.
 No images may be shared for other purposes, including websites, without my permission.